el3um4s/strani-anelli-blog/_posts/2021/2021-11-28-how-to-create-an-accordion-element-english/2021-11-28-how-to-create-an-accordion-element-english.md

 Sooner or later I will have to find the time to report what I am learning in these months.
 For example, that it is very difficult to predict how long it will take to complete a task.

 My last idea (creating an automatic system to document Svelte components) is longer than I expected.
-The technique is not very complicated but there are many details that I had not foreseen.
+The technique is not very complicated but there are too many details that I had not foreseen.
 Also my desire to understand how things work is leading me to take a long time to recreate some basic elements.
 The last in chronological order is the **accordion**: an element that you can be open and close with a click.

 ### What I want to build